-When you think of San Diego, you’re probably simultaneously thinking of those pristine and gorgeous coastlines.
+Do you want to know where the best beaches in San Diego are?
+I mean, when you think of San Diego, you’re probably simultaneously thinking of those pristine beaches.
 It’s one of San Diego’s biggest attractions!
 When it comes to the beaches, the question isn’t, “should you go”…instead it’s “which one should you go to”?
+Let’s dive in!

 Mission Beach is San Diego’s most lively and vibrant beach.
-It has a very stereotypical “California beach life” type of atmosphere, where shirts are optional and string bikinis are…everywhere.
+It has a very stereotypical “California beach life” type of atmosphere.
+Here the shirts are optional and string bikinis are, everywhere.
 Within the nearly two miles of oceanfront boardwalk, you can find anything from rental shops, surf lessons, beach volleyball courts, an arcade, and even the Giant Dipper Roller Coaster.

 And when you need a break from biking along the boardwalk or surf lesson, there’s plenty of bars and eateries along the shoreline to indulge in.